Highlights

 54

-Now, before we get into all the details of how you can watch 'Convicts' right now, here are some particulars about the drama flick.
+Here are a few important points to remember about the drama flick.
 Convicts starring Robert Duvall, Lukas Haas, James Earl Jones, Starletta DuPois has a Not Rated rating, a runtime of about 1 hr 33 min.
 The release date of the movie is January 1st, 1991.
-The movie received a user score of 54/100 on TMDb, which was generated using reviews from 13 real users.
+The movie received a user score of 54/100 on TMDb, which is derived from reviews from 13 active users.

-Ready to dive into the plot?
+Need a quick rundown of the movie?
 Here's the plot: "In 1902, 13-year-old Horace toils on a run-down plantation in rural Texas to buy a tombstone for the father he lost a year earlier.
 Soll, the crusty old Confederate who owns the plantation and depends on convict labor to keep his farm running, takes a liking to Horace.
 However, Soll is aging and sinking into senility, making the possibility of Horace ever getting his pay increasingly unlikely.
 On Christmas Eve, as Soll becomes obsessed with his own mortality, he makes a grand promise... forcing Horace to confront his fear of death and the harsh truths of a decadent society."

 'Convicts' Release Dates